-The purpose of the Male Mentoring Program is to provide activities that will promote the development of academic, personal and professional skills of male students.
+Mentoring services are provided to promote the development of academic, personal and professional skills of students.
 The program offers a great opportunity for participants to connect with peers and with mentors who offer support.
 The atmosphere is accepting and encouraging and focuses on helping students to gain the knowledge and skills to be successful in College and beyond.
-Contact Academic Support for additional information at 910.755.7344.
+For additional information, 910.755.7344.